HL7/davinci-dtr/src/pagecontent/specification__profiles.md

 FHIR resources exchanged in the execution of a Documentation Templates and Rules (DTR) application are subject to conformance requirements with the following HL7 Implementation Guides.

+The Da Vinci DTR Implementation Guide (IG) will make use of US Core profiles that are based on the FHIR R4 specification wherever practical.
+The DTR IG will use the HL7 FHIR Release 4/US Core STU3 specification as its base but will provide additional guidance and documentation to support implementations that follow the HL7 FHIR STU3/US Core STU2 and HL7 FHIR DSTU2/Argonaut specifications.

 ### US Core
 The DTR application will access information about a patient to execute rules and gather documentation to satisfy payer needs.
 To do this, the DTR application will make requests to a FHIR server of the Healthcare Provider Organization's Electronic Health Record (EHR) system.
 The FHIR server SHALL conform to the [US Core Implementation Guide STU2](http://hl7.org/fhir/us/core/STU2/) when providing access to FHIR STU3.
 The FHIR server SHALL conform to the [US Core Implementation Guide STU3](http://hl7.org/fhir/us/core/2019Jan/) when providing access to FHIR R4.